hazelcast/hazelcast/hazelcast-documentation/src/MR-Essentials.md

 **Grouping / Shuffling Phase**

 The grouping or shuffling phase only exists virtually in Hazelcast since it is not a real phase; emitted key-value pairs with the same key are always transferred to the same reducer in the same job.
-That way they are grouped together which is equivalent to the shuffling phase.
+They are grouped together, which is equivalent to the shuffling phase.

 **Reducing Phase**

 In the reducing phase, the collected intermediate key-value pairs are reduced by their keys to build the final by-key result.
-This value can be a sum of all the emitted values of the same key, an average value or something completely different depending on the use case.
+This value can be a sum of all the emitted values of the same key, an average value, or something completely different, depending on the use case.

-A reduced representation of this phase:
+Here is a reduced representation of this phase.

 L x W\* -> X*